taigereye/cs91r/README.md

 To run the commands below, first create a .txt file for the parameters or policy as needed.
 Parameters must be written in Python dictionary format (make sure that the dictionary matches the parameter list of the appropriate MDP model version).
 Any parameters that depend on tech stage should be written as a tuple of length `n_techstages`.
 Policies must be written in Python list (make sure the length matches `n_years` in the parameters passed in).
 The output file need not exist before running the command.

-For any commandline option that refers to a filename, pass in the root identifier.
+For any commandline option that refers to a filename, pass in only the root identifier.
 For example, to pass in the parameters file "p_v2_baseline.txt" simply use `-p baseline` instead of `-p p_v2_baseline.txt`.
 To pass in a matching output file, `-o baseline` should be used.
 Make sure that the files are named and located in this consistent format.

 NOTE: If applicable, in the output file the state is always written as `(t, v, r)`, where `t` is current time in years (and thus current carbon tax), `v` is current tech stage, and `r` is current number out of total plants that are renewable.